 Do you prefer to shoot on location or on a soundstage?

 I like both.
-I really enjoy to master and control everything, every tiny detail, when I’m working on a soundstage, where you’re not disturbed by anything.
+When I’m working on a soundstage, I enjoy to master and control everything, every tiny detail, where you’re not disturbed by anything.
 On location, all kinds of things can happen.
 There’s a plane flying over, or it starts to rain, and you have to stop and wait.
 But shooting on location can be an advantage too.
-Suppose it gets very windy – unwritten in the script – but it looks great, it might give a very strong meaning to the feeling or the emotion of a character, so then you go for it immediately.
+Suppose it gets very windy—unwritten in the script—but it looks great, it might give a very strong meaning to the feeling or the emotion of a character, so then you go for it immediately.
 That’s something you don’t get when you’re on a soundstage.
 So I like both.